jeka-dev/jeka/dev.jeka.core/src/main/java/dev/jeka/core/tool/builtins/project/libs-readme.txt

-This folder contains libraries (jar files) that are included in projects when project.construction#addTextAndLocalDependencies() is invoked.
+This folder contains libraries (jar files) to be included in project dependencies.

 Libraries are added for appropriate usage according the folder they are contained in.